Tobacco colonies: North Carolina

 While at first tobacco was grown in much larger quantities in Virginia and Maryland (the first and second largest colonial producers, respectively), North Carolina also grew the crop, and was ranked third among the colonies in tobacco production.
 North Carolina tobacco plantations were mostly concentrated along the coast and close to the Virginia border.
 This region was conducive to growing tobacco due to its proximity to the Albemarle Sounds.
 Compared to the other tobacco colonies, North Carolina was less developed, with no cities and barely any small towns or villages.

 Types of tobacco

-There were two major types of tobacco grown in the colonies – Sweet-scented and Oronoco.
-Oronoco was coarser, bulkier, and the shape of the leaf was pointier.
+There were two major types of tobacco grown in the colonies – Sweet-scented and Orinoco.
+Orinoco was coarser, bulkier, and the shape of the leaf was pointier.
 Sweet-scented leaves on the other hand were rounder and were made up of finer fibers.
-Oronoco was grown all over the Chesapeake Bay, whereas Sweet-scented was only grown along the Potomac, James, York, and Rappahannock Rivers.
-While those in England preferred Sweet-scented tobacco, which had a milder flavor, the rest of Europe tended to prefer Oronoco, which was therefore more profitable for colonial plantation owners.
+Orinoco was grown all over the Chesapeake Bay, whereas Sweet-scented was only grown along the Potomac, James, York, and Rappahannock Rivers.
+While those in England preferred Sweet-scented tobacco, which had a milder flavor, the rest of Europe tended to prefer Orinoco, which was therefore more profitable for colonial plantation owners.